jatinchowdhury18/AnalogTapeModel/CONTRIBUTING.md

 If you'd like to contribute to the development of the plugin, start by checking out the [issues](https://github.com/jatinchowdhury18/AnalogTapeModel/issues) page.
 Bug fixes and new features are always welcome.
-Simply make a pull request: once your code has been reviewed and all checks have passed, your changes will be merged.

 CHOW Tape is built using the [JUCE](https://github.com/juce-framework/JUCE) framework, and accordingly, we follow the